TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

 Further reading

-*   Roadmap for official support for the Raspberry Pi 4
+*   Roadmap for Ubuntu official support for the Raspberry Pi 4
 *   The State of Robotics – October 2019
 *   Design and Web team summary – 25 October 2019
 *   Ubuntu Server development summary – 29 October 2019